Preetha Chatterjee

 The 21st International Conference on Mining Software Repositories (MSR), Data Showcase Track, Apr 2024.

-Preprint Dataset Slides
+Preprint Dataset Slides DOI

 • Exploring ChatGPT for Toxicity Detection in GitHub